 To get the best of all worlds, it’s best to track a combination of these metrics at the same time.

 The next thing you need to worry about is measuring productivity in an objective and consistent, reliable way.
 Thankfully, there are many employee productivity tracking tools that allow you to do this, which range from broad business analytics tools to employee monitoring software.

 These are some of my best recommendations if you’re looking for an employee productivity tracker:

-EmailAnalytics is a comprehensive email analytics tool that gives you insight into how your employees are sending and receiving email.
+EmailAnalytics is our own comprehensive email analytics tool that gives you insight into how your employees are sending and receiving email.
 With it, you’ll see a visual breakdown of multiple key metrics (including emails sent/received, busiest times of the day/week, average words per email, average response time, etc.), and be able to track how those metrics change over time.
 It’s ideal for not only tracking and measuring productivity, but also figuring out how to improve that productivity over time.
 Think of it as an employee productivity calculator.

 Asana is a project management platform that allows you to create individual workspaces, and assign tasks within those workspaces.
 It’s highly customizable, which is ideal if your team has unique needs, and is perfect for tracking how many tasks your employees are completing (and how they’re completing them).
 If you’re looking for a time tracking solution as well, you’ll have the opportunity to integrate one.